danthegoodman1/EpicEpoch/README.md

 With the inclusion of atomic clocks in cloud datacenters (AWS, GCP, etc.), time drift between nodes, even across datacenters, [is typically under 100 microseconds](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/).

 Now we don't want to reduce our intervals that far, 10ms is a very reasonable timescale for us to reduce Raft activity, while also reducing the probability of time-contention in transactions.
 If you have high-contention transactions, check out [Chardonnay](https://www.usenix.org/conference/osdi23/presentation/eldeeb) as an alternative to Percolator.
+But you have to guarantee that this is the max drift.

 Because of the guaranteed time drift bounds, we can even use this in a globally distributed setting: As long as we have acceptable drift because of atomic clocks, we can truncate time down to the nearest interval.